Domestic Violence Safehouse, Safe Apartments and Safe Kennel

 If possible, all efforts are made to ensure that each family has their own bedroom.
 Clients are encouraged to make it feel more like “home” by having spaces to post child drawings, etc. For survivors leaving an abusive relationship, it is important to allow each family member affected by trauma to be able to have control of the living space.
 Often, this may be the first time a family has been able to make a decision on something without repercussion.
 Staff and volunteers recognize that living in shelter can be very challenging, and we try to make the experience seem as much like a home as possible.

 The Children’s Room

 More than half of Doorways’ clients are children.
 Having a welcoming, fun place for parents and children to play, learn and grow together is important for healthy development.
 We have age-appropriate toys for all developmental stages, as well as a vast library of books for both children and adults.
 Often, this space is used by our Children’s Volunteers as a place to play with the children, while giving some respite to the moms at the shelter.
 Staff also use play therapy techniques to help children explore and communicate their feelings in a healthy manner.

 All families at the Safehouse cook for themselves, but dinner is often enjoyed as a community at the dining room table.
-The kitchen is fully stocked by volunteer grocery shoppers once a week.
+The kitchen is fully stocked.
 The staff also keeps extra supplies of everything – from food to cleaning supplies – in our storage area.

-In May 2009, Doorways became the only shelter in Virginia, and one of nine in the country, to offer safe shelter for women and their animals fleeing violence.
+In May 2009, Doorways became the only shelter in Virginia, and one of nine in the country, to offer safe shelter for people and pets fleeing violence.
 The all-weather kennel, which has heat, air conditioning and indoor/outdoor areas, can house dogs, cats and other small animals like hamsters and turtles.